fishcus/KAP-manual/en/model/cube_design/create_cube.en.md

 ![Set rowkeys](images/cube_design_basics/createcube_rowkey.png)

 > **Note**: Columns in lookup tables can be set as normal dimension or derived dimension, if snapshot is enabled for the lookup table.
-Normnal dimensions are stored in cube, while derived dimensions are stored in snapshots.
+Normal dimensions are stored in cube, while derived dimensions are stored in snapshots.
 For more information, please refer to [Set Lookup Table Snapshot](../model_design/data_modeling.en.md#advanced-set-lookup-table-snapshot).

-> **Caution**: It's **NOT** reconmended to mix normal dimensions and derived dimenions in one lookup table.
-Users might be confused by query results, as some dimensions are from cube which reflects histrocal truth, while some are from snapshot which shows more recent status.
+> **Caution**: It's **NOT** recommended to mix normal dimensions and derived dimensions in one lookup table.
+Users might be confused by query results, as some dimensions are from cube which reflects historical truth, while some are from snapshot which shows more recent status.